A model of light pseudoscalar dark matter: FIMP-like Dark Matter Density

-We have also looked into the bound from the free streaming length $l_{fs}$ which will denote whether the dark mater will behave as hot, warm or cold.
+We have also looked into the bounds coming from the free streaming length $l_{fs}$ which will denote whether the dark mater will behave as hot, warm or cold.
 The $l_{fs}> 2$ Mpc region stands for hot dark matter region and can create challenges for the structure formation~\cite{Dev:2013yza}.
-We avoid these regions (dark matter mass $<<1$ keV) in this analysis and calculate the free streaming length~\cite{Choi:2020kch} for the dark matter with mass rage keV up to MeV and find it to be consistently less than $10$ kpc in the parameter space referred to in the plots of Fig.~\ref{fig:gslMAs1}.
+We avoid these regions (dark matter mass $<<1$ keV) in this analysis and calculate the free streaming length~\cite{Choi:2020kch} for the dark matter with mass rage $10^{-5}-1$ MeV and find it to be consistently less than $10$ kpc in the parameter space referred to in the Fig.~\ref{fig:gslMAs1}.
 Hence we conclude that in this scenario $A^0_s$ behaves as a cold dark matter candidate~\cite{Dev:2013yza}.

-In summary, in this section we have discussed the Freeze-in scenario for the dark matter candidate in this model and have already discussed the stability bound on the dark matter in the previous section.
-Now as we already know that the galactic and extra-galactic diffuse $X-ray$ or $\gamma-ray$ may come form the decay or annihilation of a dark matter through the loop which can put stringent constraints on the model parameter spaces of any dark matter model~\cite{Essig:2013goa}, in the next section we devote a discussion on the possible additional bounds coming from the available data from various indirect dark matter search experiments as well as direct detection experiments.
+In summary, in this section we have discussed the Freeze-in scenario for the dark matter candidate possible in this framework and have discussed the stability bounds on the dark matter in the previous section.
+Now as we recognize that the galactic and extra-galactic diffuse $X-ray$ or $\gamma-ray$ may come from the decay or annihilation of a dark matter through the loop placing stringent constraints on the model parameter space of any dark matter model~\cite{Essig:2013goa}, in the upcoming section we devote a discussion on the possible additional bounds coming from the available data from various indirect dark matter search experiments.